 According to India’s 2011 census, approximately 70 per cent of India’s population live in rural communities.
 Extending financial inclusion to this segment can truly make the difference for the lives of individuals and future prosperity of the country.

-It is one of only ten institutions in India set to become a Small Finance Bank, a centrepiece of the government’s financial inclusion agenda.
-These institutions will be required to guarantee at least 50 per cent of loan portfolios are comprised of loans and advances up to $37,500.
-Small finance banks can perform all the operations of normal commercial banks, but target a low-income segment providing access to smaller sums of credit and the ability to make deposits
+It is one of only ten institutions granted a small bank license by the Indian government, in 2017 the company launched its banking operations at over 25 locations with plans to increase the number to 500 by year end.
+These institutions guarantee at least 50 per cent of loan portfolios are comprised of loans and advances up to $37,500.
+Small finance banks can perform all the operations of normal commercial banks, but target a low-income segment providing access to smaller sums of credit and the ability to make deposits.

 ‘[The investment] will enable us to continue to build the infrastructure required to accelerate our growth, in line with our mission to facilitate a lifetime of progress at the base of the pyramid through financial and social inclusion,’ says Rajeev Yadav, Group CEO of Fincare.